Analyzing United Airlines Holdings's Unusual Options Activity | Benzinga

 Analyzing United Airlines Holdings's Unusual Options Activity

-United Airlines Holdings (NASDAQ:UAL) shares experienced unusual options activity on Monday.
-The stock price moved down to $45.76 following the option alert.
+On Wednesday, shares of United Airlines Holdings (NASDAQ:UAL) saw unusual options activity.
+After the option alert, the stock price moved down to $47.51.

 - Sentiment: BULLISH